kateyvk/FD2School-FarmData2/farmdata2/farmdata2_modules/fd2_school/README.md

 7. Change into the directory for your sub-tab.

 8. Create an `.html` file inside the sub-tab directory.
-The name of the `.html` file must match the name of the direcotry.
+The name of the `.html` file must match the name of the directory.
 For example, if the directory name is `xyz` then the filename must be `xyz.html`.

 9. Insert some _dummy code_ into the `.html` file for now just to get the sub-tab up and visible.
 For example:
    ```html